Does Medicare Cover Chiropractic Care?

 Medigap plans sold to new enrollees with Medicare effective Jan.
 1, 2020, are not allowed to cover the Medicare Part B deductible.

-The deductible was $203 in 2021 and is $233 in 2022.
-You’d have to pay that deductible for Part B medical services on top of your 20 percent share of treatment cost.
+The deductible was $203 in 2021 and is $226 in 2023.
+You’d have to pay that deductible for Part B medical services on top of your 20% share of treatment cost.

 8 Cited Research Articles